By John Hamilton, CPA

 So what does that mean exactly?

 This means that if you earn a lot more than the FEIE amount, you probably won’t qualify.
-Likewise, if you have a significant amount of investment income, interest, or rental income (greater than the standard deduction total of $12,000 for single filers, $24,000 for joint filers with no children, 2018 – this increased to $12,200 and $24,400 respectively for 2019) you may not be able to qualify unless you have significant other deductions.
+Likewise, if you have a significant amount of investment income, interest, or rental income (greater than the standard deduction total of $12,400 for single filers, $24,800 for joint filers with no children, 2020) you may not be able to qualify unless you have significant other deductions.

 This may be a bit confusing.
 Therefore make sure to consult your CPA to determine if you qualify.
 If you don’t qualify or do the conversion incorrectly, you may end up with an unexpected tax bill and even penalties.

-How to do a Roth IRA conversion without paying tax on it
+How to do a tax-free Roth IRA conversion?
+(With Example)

 If you do qualify, you can convert the amount of traditional IRA or rollover 401k funds to a Roth IRA that is equal to or less than the unused deduction amount.
 Let’s call this the deduction “surplus.”